yunks128/unity-sps-workflows/sounder_sips/README.md

 source <path to venv location>/env/bin/activate
 ```

-## Latest Sounder SIPS Workflow
+## Latest Sounder SIPS L1A, L1B Workflows

+The steps to execute the L1A and L1B workflows are practically the same.

-- Edit the file ssips_L1a_workflow_job_new.yml which contains the specific user parameters used by the workflow:
+- Edit the file ssips_L1a_workflow_job_new.yml or ssips_L1b_workflow_job_new.yml which contains the specific user parameters used by the workflow:
   - Adjust the value of _static_dir_ to the local directory where the Sounder SIPS static files were downloaded
   - cut-and-paste the value of the AWS keys (_aws_access_key_id_, _aws_secret_access_key_, _aws_session_token_) from the values for the selected profile included in the AWS credential file _~/.aws/credentials_ .

 - Execute the workflow:
 ```
 cwl-runner ssips_L1a_workflow_new.cwl ssips_L1a_workflow_job_new.yml
+or:
+cwl-runner ssips_L1b_workflow_new.cwl ssips_L1b_workflow_job_new.yml
 ```
-- After the workflow completes, verify that fake output files have been created in the target S3 bucket s3://unity-sps/sounder_sips/out/out_dir/
+- After the workflow completes, verify that fake output files have been created in the target S3 bucket s3://unity-sps/sounder_sips/l1a/out/ or s3://unity-sps/sounder_sips/l1b/out, respectively.

 ## Older Sounder SIPS L1a+L1b combined Workflow